NxPKG/OpenSource-Tracker/README.md

-# OpenSourceMonitoring
+# OpenSource-Tracker

-Free and Open source monitoring configuration template for setting up Prometheus, Node Exporter, Grafana, and cAdvisor using Docker Compose.
+Free and Open source Tracker configuration template for setting up Prometheus, Node Exporter, Grafana, and cAdvisor using Docker Compose.

 ## Steps to create in your environment